hrdominik/scripts/README.md

 ### endnotenrechner

 Basic calculator for the finalgrade of Winfo-Studies at the University Paderborn.
 May also work for other Universities and degrees

+### monitoring-dashboard

+Simple dashboard to monitor local services (systemd, docker, log files) via a Flask API and a Bootstrap frontend.